shabtronic/FDN-Reverb-Riser/README.md

 Contains
 HouseHolder4x4,HouseHolder8x8,Householder12x12,Hadamard2x2,Hadamard4x4 and Hadamard8x8 matrices to play around with

-Currently the Best Slow attack Settings are:
+These are the Best Slow attack Settings:

 ![](./Images/GoodFDNSettings1.png)

-but it sounds like total crap at short time lengths!